 Taking a Hard Look at Soft Drinks

-While we may never come to a consensus on whether to call it soda or pop, physicians can agree that heavy consumption of sugary carbonated beverages can lead to severe health complications.
+While we may never come to a consensus on whether to call it soda or pop, physicians can agree that heavy consumption of soft drinks can lead to severe health complications.

 Doctors of Osteopathic Medicine, or DOs, practice a whole-person approach to care that takes lifestyle and environmental factors into consideration when assessing a patient’s health.

-“Excessive soft drink consumption, especially among children, is a serious problem in our nation,” says Rob Danoff, DO, an osteopathic family physician in Philadelphia, adding that prolonged consumption can lead to increased risk for conditions like osteoporosis and diabetes.
+“Excessive consumption of soft drinks, especially among children, is a serious problem in our nation,” says Rob Danoff, DO, an osteopathic family physician in Philadelphia, adding that prolonged consumption can lead to increased risk for conditions like osteoporosis and diabetes.

 “Eliminating sugary beverages from your diet is almost always the first step toward improved health.”